Long Lake 58 First Nation

 Long Lake 58 First Nation (Ginoogamaa-zaaga’igan 58) is an Anishinaabe (Ojibway) First Nation band government located in Northern Ontario, located approximately 40 km east of Geraldton, Ontario, Canada, on the northern shore of Long Lake, immediately north of Ginoogaming First Nation and west of the community of Longlac, Ontario.
 As of January, 2008, their total registered population was 1,248 people, of which their on-Reserve population was 427.

 History

 Aboriginal title

 Long Lake 58 First Nation's traditional territory, on the northern shore of Long Lake, is within the James Bay drainage basin, which places it within the geographic extent of Treaty 9.
 However, the governments of Canada and Ontario hold that the band's aboriginal title was ceded to the Crown in the 1850 Robinson Superior Treaty, despite that treaty covering lands that drained into Lake Superior, not James Bay.
-The First Nation maintains that they never signed any treaty, and never ceded their aboriginal title to their traditional lands.
+The First Nation that they never signed any treaty, and never ceded their aboriginal title to their traditional lands.